xander-2077/Dribble-HRL/README.md

 ### Install Isaac Gym

-Download the Isaac Gym from the official website: [Isaac Gym](https://developer.nvidia.com/isaac-gym) and follow the installation instructions.
+Download the Isaac Gym from the [official website](https://developer.nvidia.com/isaac-gym) and follow the installation instructions.

 ### Install Dribble-HRL and its dependencies